ResumAI-TPCC/ResumAI/doc/design.md

 ##### Option 1: General Optimization (No JD)

 1. User clicks "Optimize & Download" button
-2. Frontend sends `POST /api/resume/optimize` with session ID (no JD)
+2. Frontend sends `POST /api/resumes/optimize` with session_id (no JD)
-3. Backend retrieves parsed resume data from Database
+3. Backend retrieves resume file from Google Cloud Storage
-4. Backend constructs LLM prompt for general optimization
-5. Backend calls External LLM API for optimization
+4. Backend calls External LLM API for optimization
-6. LLM returns optimized resume content
+5. LLM returns optimized resume content
-7. Backend generates PDF/DOCX file from optimized content
-8. Backend uploads file to Google Cloud Storage
-9. Backend saves file URL and metadata to Database
+6. Backend generates file and encodes as base64
-10. Backend returns download URL to Frontend
+7. Backend returns encoded_file to Frontend
-11. Frontend displays "Download Ready" with download button
-12. User clicks download button
-13. Frontend redirects to Google Cloud Storage pre-signed URL
-14. User downloads the optimized resume file
+8. Frontend decodes the file and triggers download

 ##### Option 2: JD-Specific Optimization (With JD)

-1. User selects a previously analyzed JD from history (or enters new JD)
+1. User enters job description text
 2. User clicks "Optimize for This Job & Download" button
-3. Frontend sends `POST /api/resume/optimize` with session ID and JD ID (or JD text)
+3. Frontend sends `POST /api/resumes/optimize` with session_id and JD text
-4. Backend retrieves resume data and JD from Database
+4. Backend retrieves resume file from Google Cloud Storage
-5. Backend constructs LLM prompt with resume \+ JD for targeted optimization
-6. Backend calls External LLM API for JD-specific optimization
+5. Backend calls External LLM API for JD-specific optimization
-7. LLM returns JD-optimized resume content
+6. LLM returns optimized resume content
-8. Backend generates PDF/DOCX file from optimized content
-9. Backend uploads file to Google Cloud Storage
-10. Backend saves file URL, JD reference, and metadata to Database
+7. Backend generates file and encodes as base64
-11. Backend returns download URL to Frontend
+8. Backend returns encoded_file to Frontend
-12. Frontend displays "Download Ready" with download button
-13. User clicks download button
-14. Frontend redirects to Google Cloud Storage pre-signed URL
-15. User downloads the JD-optimized resume file

-**Data Stored:**

-* Google Cloud Storage: Optimized resume file (PDF)
+9. Frontend decodes the file and triggers download

 **User Can:**

-* Re-download the same file anytime from session history
-* Generate multiple optimized versions (general vs. JD-specific)
+* Generate optimized versions (general or JD-specific)
-* Compare different optimized versions

 ## 6. Infrastructure design

-### 6.1 Flow diagram of system release & deployments
+### 6.1 Development Workflow

-**Key Points:**
+1. Team lead creates tasks in Jira and assigns to developers
+2. Developer creates a feature branch from `develop` (e.g., `feat/RA-19`)
+3. Developer implements the feature and pushes to their branch
+4. Developer creates a Pull Request to `develop` branch
+5. Code owner reviews the PR
+6. After approval, PR is merged to `develop`
+7. When ready for production release, `develop` is merged to `main`

+### 6.2 Continuous Integration with GitHub Actions

+GitHub Actions automates testing and linting on every pull request to ensure code quality before merging.

-- **What triggers testing and linting?** → Pull requests to the `develop` branch
+* Triggered by: Pull requests to `develop` branch
-- **What triggers build and deployment?** → Updates to the `develop` and `main` branches
-- **Which cloud resources are involved in deployment?** → Image registry and Cloud Run
+* Actions: Run unit tests, integration tests, and linting checks
+* Result: PR is blocked if tests fail; code owner review is required

+### 6.3 Continuous Deployment with GCP

+Google Cloud Platform handles build and deployment automation when changes are merged.

+* `develop` branch: Deploys to staging/development environment
+* `main` branch: Deploys to production environment
+* Build: Docker image is built and pushed to Google Container Registry
+* Deploy: Cloud Run automatically deploys the new image